 is that many of the world's greatest innovators succeeded despite not completing school or university, such as Mark

 Zuckerburg the creator of Facebook.
 Unfortunately, our education systems perpetuate ideas of the past rather than

 generate inspired and creative leaders like Bill Gates.
 Steve Jobs' last campaign was "think different" the problem with universities is

 that they get trapped into stereotypes of "out of the box" thinking that have to meet their

-The point of this book is for leaders to comprehend the importance
+The point of this book is for leaders to comprehend the

-the heart of innovation leadership and why it can fail to succeed.
+at the heart of innovation leadership and why it can fail to succeed.
 I appreciate the aptness of the author’s

-definition about innovativeleadership, which it is about ‘behaving unreasonably for the
+definition about innovativeleadership, which it is about ‘behaving unreasonably for the right

 What is interesting is Victor's